 1 INTRODUCTION

 The RFL has a responsibility to provide education and training to ensure that its Operational Rules relating to Anti-Doping are understood and complied with by the whole game.
-To this end it wishes to work with UK Anti-Doping to provide a complete educational package for all those involved in Rugby League.
+To this end it wishes to work with UK Anti-Doping to provide a complete educational package for all those involved the game at each level of Rugby League.

 The RFL wishes to maintain its position as a leading governing body in the education of all players, support staff and others involved in Rugby League.
-The RFL acknowledges that whilst a comprehensive testing programme plays a fundamental part as a deterrent and preventative measure against doping, the RFL has a duty to provide players, support personnel and parents and carers with the appropriate information and technical advice they need to make informed and responsible choices, comply with the anti-doping regulations and protect Rugby League and Rugby League players in the UK.
+The RFL acknowledges that whilst a comprehensive testing programme plays a fundamental part as a deterrent and preventative measure against doping, the RFL has a duty to provide players, support personnel and parents and carers with the appropriate information and technical advice they need to make informed and responsible choices, comply with the anti-doping regulations and protect Rugby League in the UK.

 This strategy seeks to formalise RFL’s current and previous education work and ensure that there is one integrated education programme for the whole game.

-The strategy runs from 1 April 2016 to 2021 in line with all other RFL strategies and will be reviewed annually.
+The strategy runs from 1 April 2016 to 2021 in line with all other RFL strategies and will be reviewed annually in conjunction with UK Anti-Doping (UKAD).

 2 VISION